Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Dtm6xIj-wM4,3923.903388,3977.117038.md

 # [February 6th, 2019 Livestream](../2019-02-06.md)
 ## Q&A: Will there be any cosmetics available?
 https://youtube.com/embed/Dtm6xIj-wM4?autoplay=1&start=3923&end=3978
-This question was possibly duplicated with a more recent answer: [August 24th, 2021 Livestream Q&A: Character Customisation?](./yt-5wiYaEfx0ro.md) [https://www.youtube.com/watch?v=5wiYaEfx0ro](https://www.youtube.com/watch?v=5wiYaEfx0ro)
+This question was possibly duplicated with a more recent answer: [February 8th, 2022 Livestream Q&A: Can we customise the Pioneer in the future for Multiplayer?](./yt-3gdkRbsLRUo.md) [https://www.youtube.com/watch?v=3gdkRbsLRUo](https://www.youtube.com/watch?v=3gdkRbsLRUo)

 ### Topics